filfreire/filfreire.github.io/_drafts/description-dance.md

 Pssst, and we DEFINITELY care about money, more than we're most times willing to openly and publicly admit, at least to a point where we're mature and money is no longer the pressing "survival" issue in our lives.

-At the end of it all, it seems to me that a lot of recruiters or people in charge of recruiting or making job descriptions are missing these crucial points, by practicaly still bombarding us with the aforementioned job descriptions, and maintaining the trend.
+At the end of it all, it seems to me that a lot of recruiters or people in charge of recruiting or making job descriptions are missing these crucial points, by practicaly still bombarding us with the aforementioned dull job descriptions, and maintaining the trend for years.

-## If it's all the same, why do we still abide by it?
+### If it's all the same, why do we still abide by it?

 You want to know how we do it?
-How we tackle this part of the "job hunt" lifecycle?
+How we currently tackle this part of the "job hunt" lifecycle?

 I believe, precisely measured with finger in the air, it goes a bit like this, for the most of us, for a part of our lives: